-Criterion 5: Element(s): 5.1, 6.3 Economic and Social Benefits Timber and Non-Timber Benefits; Forest Commun Well-Being and Resilience CSA Core Indicator(s): 5.1.1 Quantity and quality of timber and non-timber benefits, products, and services produced in the DFA ith other forest-dependant businesses, forest users, and n and diversify the local economy Indicator Statement Target Statement Annual minimum number of Animal Unit Months opportunity We will maintain an annual minimum of 1500 Animal Unit Months (excludes brush control by sheep grazing) Value(s): Timber and Non-Timber Multi-use Benefits, Strengthening and Diversifying Community Businesses and Business Opportunities SFM Objective: We will provide opportunities for a feasible mix of timber, recreational activities, visual quality, and non-timber commercial activities.
-We will provide opportunities for local economic development.
-Linkage to TFL 48 Licence: For the purposes of sections 2.27(f) and (g) of the TFL 48 Licence this SFM Objective(s), Indicator Statement, Target Statement, Acceptable Variance, and Strategy and Implementation Schedule are submitted to the MoFR for approval.
-Canfor common indicator statement: NA ACCEPTABLE VARIANCE
+Criterion 5: Element(s): 5.1, 6.3 Economic and Social Benefits Timber and Non-Timber Benefits; Forest Community Well-Being and Resilience CSA Core Indicator(s): 5.1.1 Quantity and quality of timber and non-timber benefits, products, and services produced in the DFA 6.3.1 Evidence that the organization has co-operated with other forest-dependant businesses, forest users, and the local community to strengthen and diversify the local economy Indicator Statement Target Statement Annual minimum number of Animal Unit Months opportunity We will maintain an annual minimum of 1500 Animal Unit Months (excludes brush control by sheep grazing) Value(s): Timber and Non-Timber Multi-use Benefits, Strengthening and Diversifying Community Businesses and Business Opportunities SFM Objective: We will provide opportunities for a feasible mix of timber, recreational activities, visual quality, and non-timber commercial activities.
+We will provide opportunities for local economic dev elopment.
+Canfor common indicator statement: NA

 An animal unit month (AUM) is the quantity of forage consumed by a 450-kg cow (with or without calf) in a 30-day period.
-The AUM is the metre-stick we use to gauge forage consumption by herbivores.
+The AUM is the measure we use to gauge forage consumption by herbivores.